 Circling the base of the dome are Tibetan prayer wheels.
 Walking around the dome while chanting and spinning the wheels is said to send up a devotee’s prayer to heaven.
 While I’m not a Hindu or Buddhist, I still sent up my prayers while spinning the wheels.
 You never know.

 Whether you are looking for an authentic spiritual experience or simply wanting to take a beautiful panoramic shot of Kathmandu, a visit to the Monkey Temple, the Swayambhunath, should definitely be on your bucket list when you’re in the capital of Nepal.
+Check out this 3-day itinerary of the city as well.

 Latest posts by Aleah Taboclaon (see all)